axelcarapinha/Lexigraph/README.md

 <br/>

-The Azure deployment must be deeply modified, because my student plan does _not_ allow everything I was using X'D. <br/>But learned about this along the way:
+The Azure deployment should be deeply modified, because my student plan does _not_ allow everything I was using X'D. <br/>But learned about this along the way:
 * Cloud deployments (using Microsoft Azure)
     * Web Applications
     * Container Registries